 The No. 2 sector, shops and markets, accounted for 12.1 percent of taxable tourism sales in 2015, down from the six-year high of 14.8 percent recorded during the 2010 spike but not back down to 2009's 9.3 percent.
 No. 3 visitor attractions accounted for 9 percent of taxable tourism sales in 2014, continuing a steady slide since 2009 when it was 12 percent.

-Recreational services and rentals accounted for 6.1 percent in 2014, down from a six-year high of 8.1 percent in 2011.
-Restaurants accounted for 2.7 percent in 2014, a six-year high for that sector.
-Spectator events and "other visitor-related businesses" accounted for less than 1 percent each.
+Recreational services and rentals accounted for 5.5 percent in 2015, down from a six-year high of 8.1 percent in 2011.
+Restaurants accounted for 3.3 percent in 2015, a seven-year high for that sector.
+Spectator events and "other visitor-related businesses" accounted for less than 1.0 percent, and 3.6 percent, respectively.